List of Game & Watch games: Mario the Juggler

-Mario the JugglerMario the Juggler is the last Game & Watch game released in the New Wide Screen series on October 14, 1991.
+Mario the Juggler is the last Game & Watch game released in the New Wide Screen series on October 14, 1991.
 It is a single-screen single-player game.
 The gameplay is similar to that of the first Game & Watch game, Ball.

 Super Mario Bros.
 35th Anniversary Edition

 This limited 35th Anniversary Edition Game & Watch version of Super Mario Bros. has a full-color pixel screen.
-It has several modes: NES versions of Super Mario Bros. and Super Mario Bros.: The Lost Levels; another new Mario-themed variant of Ball which looks very different from Mario the Juggler; and traditional Game & Watch clock features.
-The size and shape of the hardware is similar to the Wide Screen series, plus a cross-shaped d-pad like the Donkey Kong model.
+It has several modes: NES versions of Super Mario Bros. and Super Mario Bros.: The Lost Levels; another new Mario-themed variant of Ball; and traditional Game & Watch clock features.
+The size and shape of the hardware is similar to the Wide Screen series, plus a cross-shaped D-pad like the Donkey Kong model.
 It was released on November 13, 2020.